- Barbel Winkler of Alfred Kärcher SE & Co. KG stated that Brightwork created fake news with its layoff and HANA coverage.

-If Bärbel Winkler can’t verify any of the information contained in the article, how is she in a good position to claim the article is fake news?
-In fact, the last person to be fact-checking an article or categorizing it as anything is a person who lacks the domain expertise in the subject of the article.
+If Bärbel Winkler can’t verify any of the information contained in the article, how is she in an excellent position to claim the report is fake news?
+The last person to be fact-checking an article or categorizing it as anything is a person who lacks the domain expertise in the subject of the material.
 This is why I don’t call articles on quantum physics “fake news” because I don’t like the way the article is written.

-And not only does Bärbel Winkler not have the domain expertise to verify the article, the other commenters (as we will see) also lack the domain expertise to verify the article.
+And not only does Bärbel Winkler not have the domain expertise to verify the article, the other commenters (as we will see) also lack the domain expertise to check the article.
 However, all of them seem to know that the article if fake news.
-How convenient, in surveying a group of HANA know-nothings with a 100% SAP bias, Bärbel Winkler has found that an article that is highly critical of SAP and of HANA must not be a legitimate article.
+How convenient, in surveying a group of HANA know-nothings with a 100% SAP bias, Bärbel Winkler has found that an article that is highly critical of SAP and HANA must not be legitimate.
 Will the next article cover how scientists paid by Exxon don’t agree with global warming?
-No one knows where Bärbel Winkler will take this crackerjack method of determining what is “fake news” to next?
+Does no one know where Bärbel Winkler will take this crackerjack method of determining what is “fake news” to next?

 Climate Science and Fake News?

 “Through my involvement with climate science and the misinformation (aka ‘fake news’) spread in that particular topic area, I’m in touch with researchers who study this very topic.
 Underestimating the importance to not fall for and accidentally spread ‘fake news’ is not really possible, so here are some pointers of how to verify the credibility of sources and/or articles before sharing them.
 The information below is from the blog post Threading the Fact-Checking Needle on the Pro-Truth Pledge (PTP) website, using Shaun Snapp’s article as a case study.”